Gets the primary clipboard of the widget.

 Determines whether the widget and all its parents are marked as visible.

-Sets the layout manager delegate instance that provides an implementation for measuring and allocating the children of @widget.
+Sets the layout manager to use for measuring and allocating children of the widget.

 Returns the widgets for which this widget is the target of a mnemonic.